NetworkContractSolutions/HelloWorld/Infrastructure/Terraform/README.md

 - Terraform ~> 1.0 installed
 - Azure subscription access for the tenant/subscription IDs configured in providers.tf
 - Permission to read/write the remote state storage account and container
-- Required resource providers registered in the subscription (Microsoft.App, Microsoft.OperationalInsights, Microsoft.LogAnalytics if applicable)
 - Existing Resource Group and Container App Environment (referenced in variables)

 ### Local Development Tools (Optional)